 In my professional work as a planner, and in my research, I have addressed this problem in several ways—studying and participating in plans, developing tools, and reflecting on practices in a range of different projects.
 My main contributions have been in three areas.

-• First, I have examined innovative and high-density planning and design projects, asking whether they achieve the benefits proponents claim for them particularly related to sustainability, health, and well-being.
-Much of this work has been in suburbs, analyzing the actual and potential success of planned alternatives to sprawl, such as new towns and new neighborhoods.
+- First, I have examined innovative and high-density planning and design projects typically in suburbs and smaller cities, asking whether they achieve the benefits proponents claim for them particularly related to sustainability, health, and well-being.
+Some of this work analyzed the actual and potential success of planned alternatives to sprawl, such as new towns and new neighborhoods.
 Several issues prove to be difficult to deal with in planning better places and provide a focus for detailed investigations.
 These include achieving walkability, planning higher density and affordable housing, design for aging, supporting social diversity, and developing appropriate green space.
 The big picture finding is that planning can make better places but the kinds of changes that are needed are frequently far larger than proponents assume.

-Innovative Planning and Design: My first book on suburbs, Constructing Suburbs (1999, Routledge/Gordon and Breach), looked at competing approaches evident in planning for suburban development in Australia in the 1990s.
+Innovative Planning and Design in Suburbs and Smaller Cities: My first book on suburbs, Constructing Suburbs (1999, Routledge/Gordon and Breach), looked at competing approaches evident in planning for suburban development in Australia in the 1990s.
 Its focus was on how issues of sustainability and urban growth were articulated and how tradeoffs were made about social and ecological goals.

 My next book, Reforming Suburbia (2005, University of California Press), used multiple methods to reassess three of the largest and most successful of the U.S. new towns (“planned communities”) of the 1960s and 1970s planned as intentional alternatives to problems urban sprawl–social, aesthetic, economic, and environmental.
 These developments used many of the techniques currently evident in smart growth and new urbanist developments with varying levels of success.